fbpx Skip to content

 Ghana has recognised the strategic importance of acting on air pollution and climate together.
 In 2020, it became the first country in the world to include air pollution, in the form of black carbon, in its National Greenhouse Gas Inventory submitted to the UNFCCC.
 And in 2018, Ghana published a National Action Plan to Mitigate short-lived climate pollutants (SLCPs) which identifies measures that both improve air quality and help to mitigate against climate change.

 Go to next section: 7.
-Recommendations
+Nairobi

 Or explore the rest of the report: